What is Cross-Site Request Forgery?

 /setpassword.php?pass=passwordofhijacker.

-It’s a POST form?
-They can lure you to a website which will execute malicious form with the same fields like at the original site.
-The server will treat it like the proper form.
+They can lure you to a website that will execute a malicious form with the same fields as at the original site.
+The server will treat it in the proper form.
+Let’s go into a more detailed example.

 Example of an attack scenario

-You have two important fields here.
 The number of the account you want to send money to and the value of the transfer.
-When you click “Send money”the form is submitted to the server.
-Server checks if you’re logged in and if you are, it sends the value specified in the “How much?” field to the “Send to” account.
+When you click “Send money” the form is submitted to the server.
+The server checks if you’re logged in and if you are, it sends the value specified in the “How much?” field to the “Send to” account.
 Everything is great.

-But now, your friend knows that you’re a client of this bank and he’s just realized that it has a lot of holes in security.
+But now, your friend knows that you’re a client of this bank and he’s just realized that it has a lot of security holes.
 He sends you a message with a link.
-You click it and see the photos of brand new motorcycle.
-You don’t even realize that there is a hidden form with a “Send To” and “How Much” already filled which will be automatically posted to the bank’s server.
-What does the server do with it?
-Checks if you’re logged.
-You’re?
-Great!
-So money are transferred… Your friend has just received the money he spent on his purchase.
-So… How can you protect against it?
+You click it and see the photos of brand-new motorcycles.

 Ways to prevent CSRF

-- Checking HTTP Referrer header, origin header
+Checking HTTP Referrer header, origin header

-- Random tokens
+Random tokens

 The easiest way to defend against CSRF is to generate random tokens.
-In that case server checks if token is equal to that generated by the application before.
-Attacker has no chance to know it.Unless attacker will attack you by XSS as well… Then getting your token is not a big problem.
+In that case server checks if the token is equal to that generated by the application before.

-- Double submit cookie
+Double submit cookie

-- Using ready solutions
+Using ready solutions

-There are ready solutions to deal this CSRF.
-Anti CSRF tools are already included in most of frameworks and a lot of libraries.
+Anti-CSRF tools are already included in most frameworks and a lot of libraries.
 But… you have to remember about using them.
 It’s good when you generate tokens, but if you don’t validate it on the server, what’s the point in using them at all?

-- User interaction
+User interaction

 Fight with CSRF in Node.js + Express

 As I said before, there are a lot of ready solutions you can use.
 If you’re using Node.js with Express framework, you can use csurf.
-It’s easy to implement and do all dirty work instead of you.
+It’s easy to implement and do all the dirty work instead of you.

 Server-side